Renting a Scooter or Motorcycle in Greece — License Requirements

 NOT VALID: EU/EEA/UK card with A1 (or A2/A) printed.
 Bring the physical card.

-2) EU/EEA/UK licences
+2) EU/EEA/UK licenses

 4) Domestic “B→125” allowances that do not travel

-Some countries let car-licence holders ride 125cc domestically (e.g., Spain B+3 years; Italy B; France B + 7-hour training).
+Some countries let car license holders ride 125cc domestically (e.g., Spain B+3 years; Italy B; France B + 7-hour training).
 These are national privileges for use inside those countries only.
 In Greece, only the categories printed on your card are recognised.
 If your card shows B only, you cannot rent a scooter or motorcycle here.①⑥

 5) Restriction codes that do not qualify for two-wheel rental